-Does all of this extra gear weigh a lot?
+Does all of this extra gear in your travel and camping first aid kit weigh a lot?

 This was one of our main questions so we decided to weigh it all together.
 We came up with a total weight of 2.5lbs without the glasses, sunglasses, and cell phone.
 We guess it would be anywhere from 2.5-3lbs with these items.

-Does it take up a lot of space?
+Does this travel and camping first aid kit take up a lot of space?

 We don’t think so!
 But we are willing to save space for this kit in order to ensure our safety.
 We are able to fit all of our first aid kit items in a small TravelOn packing cube (dimensions: 10.5 x 8.5 x 2.5)

 Where do you find these products for your travel and camping first aid kit?